DMS for Compliance: Buyer Guide

 Data Protection Requirements

-The ICO enforces the UK GDPR for all documents containing personal data.
-A DMS processing identity documents, proof of address or payslips must apply the principles of data minimisation, storage limitation and security of processing.
+The FTC enforces federal privacy and data security requirements, while state laws -- including the California Consumer Privacy Act (CCPA/CPRA), Virginia Consumer Data Protection Act (VCDPA), and Colorado Privacy Act (CPA) -- impose additional obligations.
+A DMS processing identity documents, proof of address or pay stubs must apply principles of data minimization, purpose limitation and reasonable security measures.
 For a deeper exploration of these obligations, see our GDPR document management compliance guide.

 Essential Features of a Compliant DMS